-- LCD monitors tend to be cheaper and more readily available than LED displays, thanks to decades of standard-setting.
+- Thanks to decades of standard-setting, LCD monitors tend to be cheaper and more readily available than LED displays.
 Both make for a great gaming monitor.

-- LED displays are newer, more expensive, and offer an improved picture quality, offering deeper blacks and improved color accuracy.
+- LED displays are newer, more expensive, and offer improved picture quality, deeper blacks, and improved color accuracy.

 - An average LED monitor is also more energy-efficient than LCD monitors, though the difference is not large.